 This button opens the Compendium dialog.
 Here you can find short summaries of various Tibia topics, game features and content.
 This button will be highlighted whenever a new entry has been added.

 If you click on this button, the Cyclopedia will open up.
-The Cyclopedia is divided into three sections: Items, Bestiary and Charms.
+The Cyclopedia is divided into four sections: Items, Bestiary, Charms and Map.

 - Items: The items section provides you with information concerning every item which can be traded in the Market.
 Similar to the Market interface, items are sorted in different categories.
 Check here to find out in which city you can find NPCs buying or selling a certain item.
 Furthermore, you can inform yourself about the NPC prices for an item and the average Market price on your character's game world.
 Moreover, you can start the tracking of an item on this page.
 The result will be shown to you in the drop tracker, which can be found in the analytics selector.